RasppleII/a2server/docs/ivanx/a2server_wifi.md

 _Virtual machine_
-On a virtual machine, A2SERVER won\'t work over Wi-Fi with the virtual network interface, but you may, or may not, be able to use a USB Wi-Fi adapter attached your VM\'s emulated USB port, and then follow the instructions below for a real machine.
+On a virtual machine, A2SERVER won't work over Wi-Fi with the virtual network interface, but you may, or may not, be able to use a USB Wi-Fi adapter attached your VM's emulated USB port, and then follow the instructions below for a real machine.
 Some adapters may have issues with specific virtual machine software; for example, Atheros 9K based adapters [do not work with VirtualBox][4] or VMWare Fusion, though they do work with Parallels Desktop;